SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![subnets created](./imgs/create_subnet3.JPG)

-Now we move on to configure internet access for ur public subnets by creating an internet gateway and attaching it to our VPC.
+Now we move on to configure internet access for our public subnets by creating an internet gateway and attaching it to our VPC.
 I move to Internet gateways on my VPC Dashboard and click on the Create internet gateway button.

 ![create IGW](./imgs/create_igw1.JPG)